-Trading Cryptocurrency CFDs
+Starting To Trade Cryptocurrency CFDs

 Where Can I Trade Cryptocurrency CFDs?

 Trading of cryptocurrency CFDs is done via online platforms of CFD issuers such as Plus500.
 The trader needs to open an account by filling out an online form.
 Identity and residence address verification is a compulsory regulatory requirement.
-Funds can only be deposited onto the CFD trading account using fiat currency methods through various payment methods.
+Funds can only be deposited into the CFD trading account using fiat currency methods through various payment methods.

 How Are Deposits and Withdrawals Made When Trading Cryptocurrency CFDs?